neuvector/docs/user/pages/02.deploying/01.production/04.internal/docs.md

 These certificates can be replaced by your own to further harden communication.
 For replacing certificates used by external access to NeuVector (i.e, browser to the Manager, or REST API to the Controller), please see [this section](/configuration/console/replacecert/).
 See below for replacing the certificates used in internal communication between NeuVector containers.

 #### Replacing Certificates Used in Internal Communications of NeuVector
-To replace the internal encryption certificates ca.cert, cert.key, cert.pem, first delete the included files, then generate new files and the kubernetes secret.
+To replace the internal encryption files ca.cert, cert.key, cert.pem, first delete the included files, then generate new files and the kubernetes secret.

 ```
 kubectl delete secret internal-cert -n neuvector